ENGAGING STUDENTS - EMPOWERING TEACHERS - TRANSFORMING SCHOOLS

 Comment: There will be two follow-up phone/Skype calls to reflect on progress, report on the direction taken, and gain advice and counsel on next steps.

 THE ROAD TO BECOMING A LAUSANNE LEARNING TEACHER CONSULTANT

 Typically, the road to becoming a Lausanne Learning Teacher Consultant takes the following path:

-- You apply for Lausanne Learning Teacher Consultant (LLTC) status
+- You apply to be a Lausanne Learning Teacher Consultant here.

 - You are recognized and recommended by your own school.
 No-one knows you as well as your own school.
 We send between three and six online recommendation forms to be filled in.
 They go to:

 - If you teach 7th – 12th grade, at least three students

 - Either your academic administrator whom you report to or your Head of School